Buying or selling a home?

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) of closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of taking your loan application.
+Your lender will supply you with a Loan Estimate (LE) of your closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your loan application.

-This estimate rests on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a close range of accuracy.
-I'll go over the estimate and let you know if it all looks all right.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a narrow range of accuracy.
+I'll review the estimate and let you know if it all looks permissible.

-Then it's time to close on your home.
-This will likely happen at a title company or escrow office and will most likely be a smooth and pleasant affair.
+Then we'll close on your home.
+This will most likely occur at a title company or escrow office and will most often be a smooth and peaceful affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at (817) 744-8300 or e-mail me at .
+And if you need anything, just call me at (817) 744-8300 or e-mail me at .